Don’t be afraid to raise prices to increase revenue by x11

 The more often clients use a product, the higher price are they willing to pay for it.
 The survey proves heavy shavers are willing to pay more, while those shaving occasionally would not stay with a subscription for long.

 Marketing pro tip.
 Define what type of clients is willing to pay more and would have a higher LTV (life-time value).
 Map out what makes them different from the rest.
-Adjust your marketing campaigns to appeal to those clients and generate higher LTV leads.
+Adjust your marketing campaigns to appeal to those clients and generate higher LTV leads and double your sales.
+By reducing time to lead you can increase conversion rate.

 Clients with a high LTV are in high need of your products and solutions – they have a burning problem to solve and your product may help them move from state A (when they have a problem) to state B faster (happy having solved a problem).